 Choose from various activities such as jogging, swimming, yoga, cycling, dancing, or just about anything else.
 Activity Rings will keep you encouraged to sit less, move more, and exercise daily.
 The new always-on altimeter constantly records your elevation changes in real-time.
 Both indoors and out.
 And maintains close tabs on your altitude for more exact measurements.

 All of the features that the Apple Watch Series 7 has are what make it so wonderful.
 The watch’s sensor and software allow you to collect on-demand and background blood oxygen measurements.
 This is an important indication of your overall health.
 The Sleep app assists you in developing a consistent nighttime routine and keeps track of your sleep patterns nightly.
 It also aids in the creation of a plan and a nighttime routine.
 Use this to achieve your sleep objectives.
 It even monitors your breathing rate as you sleep.

-Out of all the watches on the market, the Apple Watch Series 7 has the most colour and customization choices (including a new green for 2021).
-A variety of casing materials are available, including titanium, stainless steel, and recycled aluminium.
-Plus it comes in new sizes of Bands are available in a variety of materials and colours.
-You can personalize your watch face to match your mood, style, or favourite activity.
+Out of all the watches on the market, the Apple Watch Series 7 has the most color and customization choices (including a new green for 2021).
+A variety of casing materials are available, including titanium, stainless steel, and recycled aluminum.
+Plus it comes in new sizes of bands are available in a variety of materials and colors.
+You can personalize your watch face to match your mood, style, or favorite activity.
 Apple boasts the largest collection of watch faces ever created.
 The possibilities are infinite with Apple Watch 7; you can personalize it to your heart’s content.

 Finally, it comes with a new S7 processor (although the S7 is based on the same CPU as the S6 chip from the Series 6).